Biometric Access ControlYour Fingerprint – Always with you!

 Identity Management is about proving you are who you say you are.

-Fingerprint Access Control as part of Multi Factor Authentication is the most reliable way to verify a person’s identity.
+Fingerprint Access Control as part of multi-factor Identity Authentication is the most reliable way to verify a person’s identity.

 Biometric Access Control is important in identifying users and giving them appropriate access to – Premises – Physical Access Control and Information – Logical Access Control